hugoabernier/tahoeninja.blog/content/terms-conditions.md

 ---
 title: "Terms and Conditions"
-description: "Terms and conditions for Hugo Bernier's blog"
+description: "Terms and conditions for Tahoe Ninja"
 draft: false
 sitemapExclude: true
 ---
 # Terms and Conditions

-These terms and conditions (the "Terms and Conditions") govern the use of tahoeninjas.blog (the "Site").
+These terms and conditions (the "Terms and Conditions") govern the use of tahoeninja.blog (the "Site").
 This Site is owned and operated by Hugo Bernier.
 This Site is a blog.

 By using this Site, you indicate that you have read and understand these Terms and Conditions and agree to abide by them at all times.